nikfrank/chess-164/README.md

   //...
 ```

+in the `useEffect`, we return the `unsubscribe` callback provided by firebase's `onSnapshot` in order to remove the listener if the user selects a different game.

 that's all great for now because we can add data on the firebase console - later we'll need to give the user the choice to make a new game.

 ### StaticBoard display

-Here we'll redo some of the work from `Board`, or our first attaempt at a board
+Here we'll redo some of the work from `Board`, or our first attaempt at a board, to make a heads-up static display of the game in the `SideNav`

 `$ touch src/StaticBoard.js`